Rabie45/c-crash-analyzer/README.md

 - Binary built with debug symbols (`-g`, ideally `-O0`) for anything beyond ASAN (which is already symbolized)
 - Source tree access to read the actual crash-site code

-## License

-Add a license of your choice before publishing.